Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Full Redemption / Today's Value

 If you make a partial withdrawal, enter it as a positive number in the XIRR table.
-The function treats it as cash returning to you, exactly like a partial redemption should be treated.
-This is where most manual calculators go wrong.
+The function automatically adjusts to account for money that left the investment pool.

 XIRR is only meaningful in context.
 A 12% XIRR in a liquid fund is spectacular.
-A 12% XIRR in a small-cap fund over 7 years is disappointing.
-Here's a rough benchmark guide based on long-run market data:
+A 12% XIRR in a small-cap fund over a 5-year period is decidedly mediocre.
+Always benchmark your XIRR against what others in the same category achieved over the same period.

 Fund category